tallforasmurf/CoBro/README.md

 Because refresh is in a separate thread, the user can display and read comics while others are being refreshed.
-The user can begin reading comics as soon as the first comic in the list has changed from Working (italic) font.
+The user can begin reading comics as soon as the first comic in the list has changed from Working (italic) font to normal or bold font.

 Shutdown Operation
 ------------------

-On shutdown, Cobro stores the current window geometry, and the name, URL, update days, and last hash value of each comic, in the app settings.
+On shutdown, Cobro stores the current window geometry, and for each comic it name, URL, update days, day last read, and last hash value.
+These data go into the app settings.
-Location of settings depends on the OS:
+The location of settings depends on the OS:

 * Windows: Registry under Tassosoft/Cobro